thisisvk45/FaceSync/README.md

 ## Introduction

-**FaceSync** is a powerful tool designed to transfer facial animations from one video (Driving) to another (Driven).
-Whether you're looking to create deepfake videos, enhance animations, or synchronize expressions, FaceSync provides an intuitive graphical user interface (GUI) to simplify the process.
+**FaceSync** is a powerful tool designed to transfer facial animations from one video (**Driving**) to another (**Driven**).
+Whether you're looking to create realistic deepfake videos, enhance animations, or synchronize expressions, FaceSync provides an intuitive graphical user interface (GUI) to simplify the process.

 ## Features